Canaccord Genuity Group Initiates Coverage on Rocket Pharmaceuticals (NASDAQ:RCKT)

-Canaccord Genuity Group began coverage on shares of Rocket Pharmaceuticals (NASDAQ:RCKT – Get Rating) in a research report sent to investors on Monday, The Fly reports.
-The brokerage issued a buy rating and a $53.00 price objective on the biotechnology company’s stock.
+Canaccord Genuity Group began coverage on shares of Rocket Pharmaceuticals (NASDAQ:RCKT – Get Rating) in a research report report published on Tuesday, Marketbeat Ratings reports.
+The firm issued a buy rating and a $53.00 target price on the biotechnology company’s stock.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in RCKT.
-Goldman Sachs Group Inc. boosted its holdings in Rocket Pharmaceuticals by 133.4% in the first quarter.
-Goldman Sachs Group Inc. now owns 1,551,774 shares of the biotechnology company’s stock worth $24,612,000 after purchasing an additional 886,919 shares during the last quarter.
-GMT Capital Corp purchased a new stake in Rocket Pharmaceuticals in the second quarter worth approximately $6,836,000.
-Dimensional Fund Advisors LP boosted its holdings in Rocket Pharmaceuticals by 102.2% in the third quarter.
-Dimensional Fund Advisors LP now owns 883,569 shares of the biotechnology company’s stock worth $14,099,000 after purchasing an additional 446,574 shares during the last quarter.
-Federated Hermes Inc. purchased a new stake in Rocket Pharmaceuticals in the first quarter worth approximately $6,786,000.
-Finally, State Street Corp boosted its stake in shares of Rocket Pharmaceuticals by 17.5% during the 1st quarter.
-State Street Corp now owns 2,753,647 shares of the biotechnology company’s stock worth $43,673,000 after acquiring an additional 410,234 shares during the last quarter.
-Hedge funds and other institutional investors own 98.02% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in RCKT.
+Goldman Sachs Group Inc. raised its position in Rocket Pharmaceuticals by 133.4% in the first quarter.
+Goldman Sachs Group Inc. now owns 1,551,774 shares of the biotechnology company’s stock valued at $24,612,000 after purchasing an additional 886,919 shares during the period.
+GMT Capital Corp purchased a new position in Rocket Pharmaceuticals in the second quarter valued at about $6,836,000.
+Dimensional Fund Advisors LP raised its position in Rocket Pharmaceuticals by 102.2% in the third quarter.
+Dimensional Fund Advisors LP now owns 883,569 shares of the biotechnology company’s stock valued at $14,099,000 after purchasing an additional 446,574 shares during the period.
+Federated Hermes Inc. purchased a new position in Rocket Pharmaceuticals in the first quarter valued at about $6,786,000.
+Finally, State Street Corp grew its stake in shares of Rocket Pharmaceuticals by 17.5% during the first quarter.
+State Street Corp now owns 2,753,647 shares of the biotechnology company’s stock valued at $43,673,000 after acquiring an additional 410,234 shares in the last quarter.
+98.02% of the stock is owned by hedge funds and other institutional investors.

 Rocket Pharmaceuticals Company Profile